-Our highly qualified home repair technicians will make sure that your barn door operates smoothly and looks great.
-In fact, Mr. Handyman can help with virtually any type of home maintenance, repair or installation project, and our workmanship is guaranteed.
-Call (877) 685-1377 or request a quote today!
+Our highly qualified home repair professionals will make sure that your barn door operates smoothly and looks great.
+In fact, Mr. Handyman can help with virtually any type of home maintenance, repair, or installation project, and our Done Right Promise™ means all of our workmanship is guaranteed.
+Give us a call at 877-685-1377 or request a quote online today!

-Barn doors add a rustic charm to your home, but windows that sport a rustic look may not be so appealing.
+Sliding barn doors add a rustic charm to your home, but windows that sport a rustic look may not be so appealing.
 If your windows are looking drab, let Window Genie get them sparkling clean!
 Like Mr. Handyman, Window Genie is part of Neighborly’s community of home service professionals.

 Are sliding barn doors easy to install?

 Sliding barn doors can be a good DIY project for a mechanically-inclined individual.
 This project can get tricky when it comes to barn door dimensions, though.
 If they are not exact, you risk your door not operating properly or getting stuck on the bottom and damaging your floors.